How Are Conduction Convection And Radiation Different

 Conduction is the transfer of heat through a material by direct contact.
 This process occurs when a temperature difference exists within the material.
 The hotter end of the material has molecules with higher kinetic energy, meaning they vibrate more vigorously.
 These energetic molecules collide with their less energetic neighbors, transferring some of their energy.
 This process continues down the material, propagating heat from the hotter region to the cooler region.

 Several factors influence the rate of conduction.
-The material's properties play a crucial role; some materials are better conductors of heat than others.
-Metals, for instance, are excellent conductors due to their free electrons, which can easily transport energy.
+But the material's properties play a crucial role; some materials are better conductors of heat than others.
+Worth adding: metals, for instance, are excellent conductors due to their free electrons, which can easily transport energy.
 Insulators like wood, plastic, and fiberglass resist heat flow because they lack these free electrons and have tightly bound molecules that hinder energy transfer.
 The rate of conduction is also proportional to the temperature difference and the cross-sectional area of the material, and inversely proportional to the material's thickness.
-This relationship is described by Fourier's Law of Heat Conduction:

 Q = -kA(dT/dx)